-- Members, Alternates, ss.
+- 1. Members, Alternates, ss.
 2, 3

-- Qualifications, s.
+- 2. Qualifications, s.
 5

-- Term, s.
+- 3. Term, s.
 6

-- Vacancy, ss.
+- 4. Vacancy, ss.
 7, 8

-- Chair, Vice-chair, Meetings, s.
+- 5. Chair, Vice-chair, Meetings, s.
 9

-- Resources, s.
+- 6. Resources, s.
 10

-- Mandate, s.
+- 7. Mandate, s.
 11

-- Annual review, annual budget process and financial statements, s.
+- 8. Annual review, annual budget process and financial statements, s.
 12

-In addition to the provisions of O. Reg.
+IN ADDITION TO the provisions of O. Reg.
 464, the Board of Trustees has made the following decisions related to its Special Education Advisory Committee.

-Membership: The membership of its SEAC shall reflect the range of exceptionalities within the school district.

-- i.
-The Board of Trustees' rules of order for special committees shall govern the order and conduct of the meeting of the Special Education Advisory Committee. - ii.
-Each member is expected to: - a.
-To respond to the needs of all exceptional students under the jurisdiction of HWDSB. - b.
-To protect the right to privacy of individual pupils and family members by not discussing or sharing information about individual students. - c.
-To acquire and maintain a working knowledge of the Special Education programs and services provided by HWDSB. - d.
-To present to the Committee the interests, concerns, and suggestions of the association which the member represents regarding the programs and services of HWDSB. - e.
+- 9. Membership: The membership of its SEAC shall reflect the range of exceptionalities within the school district. - 10.
+The Board of Trustees' rules of order for special committees (see section 4.9, "Rules of Order, Standing Committee, Committee of the Whole and Trustee Special Committees") shall govern the order and conduct of the meeting of the Special Education Advisory Committee. - 11.
+Responsibilities of Members: Each member is expected: - a.
+To respond to the needs of all exceptional students under the jurisdiction of HWDSB - b.
+To protect the right to privacy of individual pupils and family members by not discussing or sharing information about individual students - c.
+To acquire and maintain a working knowledge of the Special Education programs and services provided by HWDSB - d.
+To present to the Committee the interests, concerns and suggestions of the association which the member represents regarding the programs and services of the HWDSB

+- e.
 To suggest items of concern for inclusion on the agenda - f.
 To suggest appropriate educational topics for discussion - g.
 To make motions for consideration - h.
-To keep the association which the member represents informed of the proceedings of the Committee.

-- i.
-To be available as an informed and knowledgeable resource to the parents of exceptional children, potentially providing information on the Special Education programs, services, and procedures of HWDSB including in particular the Identification, Placement and Review process and appeals. - j.
-To be available as an informed and knowledgeable resource for schools and the community. - k.
-To attend meetings regularly, or to inform the alternate and the Committee chair or secretary when the member cannot attend a meeting and to arrange for the alternate to attend the meeting on behalf of the member. - I. To promote equity and inclusion in the Special Education programs and services provided by HWDSB. - iii.
-The Board will make available the personnel and facilities necessary for the proper functioning of the committee. - iv.
+To keep the association which the member represents informed of the proceedings of the Committee - i.
+To be available as an informed and knowledgeable resource to the parents of exceptional children, potentially providing information on the Special Education programs, services and procedures of HWDSB including in particular the Identification, Placement and Review process and appeals - j.
+To be available as an informed and knowledgeable resource for schools and the community - k.
+To attend meetings on a regular basis, or to inform the alternate and the Committee chair or secretary when the member cannot attend a meeting and to arrange for the alternate to attend the meeting on behalf of the member. - I. To promote equity and inclusion in the Special Education programs and services provided by the HWDSB - 12.
+Resources Provided: The Board will make available the personnel and facilities necessary for the proper functioning of the committee - 13.
 The Board will provide the members of SEAC and their alternates with timely information and orientation regarding: - a.
 The role of SEAC and the Board of Trustees in relation to special education - b.
 Ministry and HWDSB policies and Board of Trustees decisions relating to Special Education programs and services.

-3.9.2 Supervised Alternative Learning for Excused Pupils Committee
+3.8.2 Supervised Alternative Learning for Excused Pupils Committee